mmatteo/legend-analysis-tutorials/working-on-remote-machines/02-jupyter/README.md

 ```console
 PYTHONUSERBASE=/path/to/installation/dir singularity run -B /path/to/installation/dir /path/to/container.sif jupyter lab --no-browser --notebook-dir /path/to/working/dir
 ```
 The command above can be used also to start a notebook in a remote machine.
-In this case the command must be send through ssh, possibily tunnelling through a machine.
-See site specific instruction for about this.
+In this case the command must be sent through ssh, possibily tunnelling through a machine.
+See site specific instructions for more details.